-The TrustSeal is the first kitemark for sharing economy companies.
+The TrustSeal is the world’s first kitemark for sharing economy companies.

-It is a set of Good Practice Principals to set out minimum standards for sharing economy businesses to ensure that they act with integrity and maintain professional standards.
+It is a set of good practice principles to set out minimum standards for sharing economy businesses to ensure that they act with integrity and maintain professional standards.

-In meeting these principals, businesses will be awarded with the TrustSeal to display on their own digital properties.
+In meeting these principles, businesses will be awarded with the TrustSeal to display on their own digital properties.

-A new subcommittee of the Sharing Economy UK Board, the Sharing Economy UK TrustSeal Committee, is to be established to grant the TrustSeal to businesses meeting the Principles.
-The committee will also have the power to remove it in cases of noncompliance and will have the support of an Expert Advisory Panel.
+A new subcommittee of the Sharing Economy UK Board, the Sharing Economy UK TrustSeal Committee (SEUKTC), has been established to grant the TrustSeal to businesses meeting the Principles.
+SEUKTC will also have the power to remove it in cases of non-compliance.

-The TrustSeal was established by Sharing Economy UK in partnership with Oxford University and SAID business school – who developed the research into what consumers and companies thought would be valuable from trust seal.
+The TrustSeal was established by Sharing Economy UK in partnership with Oxford University SAID business school – who developed the research into what consumers and companies thought would be valuable from TrustSeal.
 PricewaterhouseCoopers also helped inform the design of the TrustSeal.